-- 1. In as much as driveways and entrances are, in effect, intersections, they require certain controls as to size and location in order to provide safe and efficient access to property fronting on the road. - 2.
-To provide for the proper and suitable discharge and control of surface drainage in and around the driveway. - 3.
-To ensure the public safety through the orderly control of traffic movement onto and from highways, streets, and roadways. - 4.
-To provide a uniform practice and procedure relative to the design and construction of driveway entrances and exits. - 5.
-To prevent the existence of unsafe conditions resulting from improper placements of any driveway. - 6.
-To prevent erosion or other damage to existing Town roads from the construction of driveways.
+DRIVEWAY ORDINANCE 1801.00 Authority Pursuant to the provisions of RSA 236:13, the following driveway ordinance is hereby established for the Town of Brookline, N.H.
+1802.00 Purpose In as much as driveways and entrances are, in effect, intersections, they require certain controls 1802.01 as to size and location in order to provide safe and efficient access to property fronting on the road.
+To provide for the proper and suitable discharge and control of surface drainage in and around 1802.02 the driveway.
+To ensure the public safety through the orderly control of traffic movement onto and from 1802.03 highways, streets, and roadways.
+1802.04 To provide a uniform practice and procedure relative to the design and construction of driveway entrances and exits.
+To prevent the existence of unsafe conditions resulting from improper placements of any 1802.05 driveway.
+To prevent erosion or other damage to existing Town roads from the construction of 1802.06 driveways.
+1803.00 Definitions Drivewav.
+Any improved or unimproved area serving as an area of access, entrance, exit, or 1803.01 approach from any or to any parcel of land, regardless of public or private ownership.
+1803.02 Driveway Inspector.
+A local official designated by the Selectmen with the responsibility of certifying that the specifications set forth in this ordinance are met.
+1804.00 Permit and Penalty Anyone desiring to construct, alter or relocate a driveway in order to obtain access to an 1804.01existing or proposed street or roadway, shall first apply for and obtain a permit from the Building Inspector's office.
+This permit shall provide for the construction, alteration or relocation of such driveway in 1804.02 accordance with the following specifications: